notNullThen/python-hash-dll-autotest/README.md

 # Found bugs

+### Hash functions return code

+- ✅ HashStop does not return valid error code when Hash is not initialized or terminated
-- ✅ HashStop() and HashTerminate() freeze if operation is not finished
+- ✅ HashFree does not return valid error code
+- ✅ HashInit does not return error code when the library is already initialized
+- ✅ HashReadNextLogLine returns "1: Unknown error" error instead of "4: Reading an empty log"

+### Functional bugs

 - ✅ MD5 Hash is calculated incorrectly
 - ⚙️ Returns only last file hash from multiple files folder
 - ⚙️ Mixes resutls into one line if hash 2 folders paralelly
-- ⚙️ HashFree does not return valid error code
+- ✅ HashStop() and HashTerminate() freeze if operation is not finished
-- ❓️ Memory is being managed incorrectly
+- ✅ Memory is being managed incorrectly
-  - To reproduce - unskip the `test_hash_one_file_dir()` test and run in bash `pytest -v tests/`
+  - To reproduce - unskip `test_hash_two_different_dirs` test and run it by bash command `pytest -v tests -k test_hash_two_different_dirs`
-  - Then you can see in report that the actual result contains `multipleFilesFolder` and `file3.txt` though in Python script we use `file1.txt` from `oneFilesFolder`
-  - The test will pass if you run only the `test_hash_one_file_dir` test with bash command `pytest -v tests/ -k test_hash_one_file_dir`
-  - That means that memory is handled wrongly.
+  - In error report you will see that expected directory was `oneFileDir`, but actual directory is `multipleFilesDir`
+  - If you comment the first directory hash line - `utils.get_directory_hash(DIRS_PATH.multipleFilesDir)`, you will see that error report now has the oneFileDir in both actual and expected results, which is correct behavior.
+It means that first dir hash was used in second dir hash line